ccjmne/blog/content/posts/moreutils-vipe-infe.md

 +   | ifne vipe --suffix eml \
 +   | msmtp sherlock.inbox@221b.uk
 ```
-{% note(type="comment") %} these two lines replace the entire second half of the script and forgo toying with a variable in the first {% end %}
+{{ note(msg="these two lines replace the entire second half of the script and forgo toying with a variable in the first") }}

    Well, what do you know: it can.
 That tedious business from the earlier
 script?
 Gone.
 The variable we were passing around?
 Gone as well.<br>